compassus/compassus/README.md

    :remote ...})
 ```

+For convenience, the parser's `env` argument contains a `:route` key with the current route of the Compassus application.

 #### Utility functions

 There are a few utility functions in `compassus.core`.
 Below is a description of these functions along with simple examples of their usage.